yashk-cmd/flexfit-studio-r/README.md

 pwd
 ls

-Then retry the npm command.
+Then run:

+npm install

 pnpm: command not found

-You can use npm instead:
+The project can be run using npm:

 npm install
 npm run db:push
 npm run db:seed
 npm run dev

-Or install pnpm:
+If the repository is intended to use pnpm and you want to install it:

 npm install -g pnpm

-TypeScript Errors
+TypeScript Error

 Run:

 npx tsc --noEmit

-Fix the first reported source error before continuing.
+Fix the first source error reported.

+Then run the command again.

-Production Build Errors
+Production Build Error

 Run:

 npm run build

-Fix the first application/source error reported by Next.js.
+Read the first application/source error reported by Next.js.

-Avoid immediately running:
+Do not automatically run:

 npm audit fix --force

-Dependency upgrades are unrelated to the behavior-preserving refactor and can introduce new compatibility problems.
+Dependency upgrades can introduce unrelated breaking changes and are not a substitute for fixing an application error.

-Multiple Lockfile Warning
+Multiple Lockfiles Warning

-Next.js may warn that it detected multiple lockfiles.
+Next.js may report:

-This is a workspace-root warning and does not necessarily indicate an application failure.

-For example:

 Next.js inferred your workspace root...

-Detected additional lockfiles:
+Detected additional lockfiles...
-pnpm-lock.yaml

-The application can still build successfully.
+This usually indicates that more than one package manager lockfile is visible to Next.js.

+It does not necessarily mean the application is broken.

-Avoid deleting lockfiles blindly.
-Choose one package manager for normal development and keep the repository's intended lockfile.
+Use one package manager consistently for the repository and avoid deleting lockfiles blindly.

+Documentation

+The challenge provides an empty documents/ directory for project notes.

+Recommended documentation for the completed submission includes:

+documents/
+├── architecture.md
+├── behavior-inventory.md
+├── refactoring-decisions.md
+├── test-strategy.md
+└── known-issues.md

+architecture.md

+Should explain:

+Why the chosen structure exists

+What each layer owns

+Why routers and services are separated

+Where business policies live

+behavior-inventory.md

+Should record discovered behavior such as:

+Booking rules

+Cancellation rules

+Rescheduling rules

+Credit behavior

+Waitlist behavior

+Corporate rules

+Error behavior

+refactoring-decisions.md

+Should explain important decisions:

+What was changed

+Why it was changed

+What alternatives were considered

+Why the chosen approach was safer

+test-strategy.md

+Should explain:

+What was tested

+Why those behaviors matter

+What is covered automatically

+What is verified manually

+known-issues.md

+Should document suspicious or questionable existing behavior that was intentionally left unchanged rather than silently modifying it.

+Engineering Principles

+Single Responsibility

+A module should have one clear reason to change.

+Separation of Concerns

+API transport, business workflows, business policies, and persistence should not be unnecessarily mixed.

+Centralized Business Rules

+Rules that need to remain consistent should have a single implementation.

+Minimal Abstraction

+Do not introduce abstractions simply to make the architecture look more complex.

+Preserve Before Improving

+A behavior that looks unusual is not automatically a bug.

+In a refactoring project, changing it without understanding its consequences can create a regression.

+Make Decisions Defensible

+Every significant structural decision should have a reason that another engineer can understand.

+What This Project Demonstrates

+This project is intended to demonstrate the ability to:

+Read and understand an unfamiliar codebase

+Discover existing behavior rather than assuming it

+Refactor without blindly rewriting

+Identify responsibility boundaries

+Reduce duplicated business logic

+Create meaningful service boundaries

+Preserve existing business rules

+Add regression tests around important behavior

+Keep the database stable when a redesign is unnecessary

+Document engineering decisions

+Validate changes with tests and production builds

-✅ Final Verification Checklist
+Final Verification Checklist

 Before submission:

+Application

 Application starts successfully

-Database initializes successfully

-Seed data loads successfully
+Main page loads

+Login works

-Member login verified
+Member dashboard works

+Class schedule works

+Membership plans work

-Class booking verified
+Booking workflow verified

-Cancellation verified
+Cancellation workflow verified

-Rescheduling verified
+Rescheduling workflow verified

-Waitlist verified
+Waitlist workflow verified

-Front-desk workflows verified
+Front-desk workflow verified

+Kiosk workflow verified

-Attendance verified
+Attendance workflow verified

-Trainer workflows verified
+Trainer workflow verified

-Corporate workflows verified
+Corporate workflow verified

-Admin reports verified
+Admin workflow verified

+Revenue/reporting workflow verified

+Payment/refund workflow verified

+Notifications verified

+Code

 npm test passes